CLCStriders/striders/pages/boddington-10.md

 ##### At the Finish

-* Once you have crossed the finish line, please make sure you return the timing chip.
+* Once you have crossed the finish line, please make sure you return the timing chip
 * After you cross the finish line, you will notice a group of timekeepers.
-Please do not distract them, as they need to concentrate and ensure everyone gets their correct result.
+Please do not distract them, as they need to concentrate and ensure everyone gets their correct result
-* If you drop out of the race, please notify one of the officials at the finish line so that we know you haven’t got lost out on the course.
+* If you drop out of the race, please notify one of the officials at the finish line so that we know you haven’t got lost out on the course
-* There will be water at the finish and space to get your breath back, but the space will be limited so we kindly ask you vacate the finish area and walk back to Race HQ as soon as you are able.
+* There will be water at the finish and space to get your breath back, but the space will be limited so we kindly ask you vacate the finish area and walk back to Race HQ as soon as you are able

 ##### Post race

 * Join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
 All competitors will receive a free drink
-* Please support our hosts The Gloucester Old Spot and Clavell & Hind by staying for a drink or booking for lunch.
+* Please support our hosts The Gloucester Old Spot and Clavell & Hind by staying for a drink or booking for lunch

-##### Post race massage and advice

-[Origin Health](https://originhealthgroup.com/) will be on hand offering post run massages and advice, they will be setup in the conservatory at the back of Clavell & Hind.
+* [Origin Health](https://originhealthgroup.com/) will be on hand offering post run massages and advice, they will be setup in the conservatory at the back of Clavell & Hind

+---

-##### Prize giving
+#### Prize giving

 Please join us at the [Clavell & Hind Brewery Tap](https://www.clavellandhind.co.uk/) for prize giving at 11.15.
 All competitors will receive a free drink.

 The [The Gloucester Old Spot](https://www.thegloucesteroldspot.co.uk/) and [Clavell & Hind Taproom](https://www.clavellandhind.co.uk/) will both be open shortly after the race for refreshments and food.
 Please do consider supporting these local independent businesses, without whom we would not be able to run the race.
 Please note that booking is advised if you would like to have lunch at the Gloucester Old Spot.

----

-#### Results

-As long as there is a good signal at Race HQ, live results will be available via [Lush timing](https://www.arrowliveresults.com/Boddington10Mile).

-Soon after the race, we will post them on the [CLC Striders website](https://clcstriders-runningclub.co.uk).

----

-#### Prizes
+##### Prizes

 Prizes will be awarded for the 1st, 2nd and 3rd placed men and women and the 1st placed men and women in the following age categories:  MV40, MV45, MV50, MV55, MV60, MV65, MV70, MV75, LV35, LV40, LV45, LV50, LV55, LV60, LV65, LV70, LV75.